Canon G16 vs Olympus E-450

 Of the two cameras under consideration, the Canon G16 features a 1/1.7-inch sensor and the Olympus E-450 a Four Thirds sensor.
 The sensor area in the E-450 is 436 percent bigger.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 4.65 and 2.0.
 Both cameras feature a native aspect ratio (sensor width to sensor height) of 4:3.

-Despite having a smaller sensor, the Canon G16 offers a higher resolution of 12 megapixel, compared with 10 MP of the Olympus E-450.
-This megapixel advantage comes at the cost of a higher pixel density and a smaller size of the individual pixel (with a pixel pitch of 1.87μm versus 4.74μm for the E-450).
+Despite having a smaller sensor, the Canon G16 offers a higher resolution of 12 megapixels, compared with 10 MP of the Olympus E-450.
+This megapixels advantage comes at the cost of a higher pixel density and a smaller size of the individual pixel (with a pixel pitch of 1.87μm versus 4.74μm for the E-450).
 However, it should be noted that the G16 is much more recent (by 4 years and 4 months) than the E-450, and its sensor will have benefitted from technological advances during this time that make it possible to gather light more efficiently.

-Consistent information on actual sensor performance is available from DXO Mark for most cameras.
+Consistent information on actual sensor performance is available from DXO Mark for many cameras.
 This service is based on lab testing and assigns an overall score to each camera sensor, as well as ratings for dynamic range ("DXO Landscape"), color depth ("DXO Portrait"), and low-light sensitivity ("DXO Sports").
-The Overall DXO ratings for the two cameras under consideration are close, suggesting that they provide similar image quality.
+The Overall DXO ratings for the two cameras under consideration are close, suggesting that they provide similar imaging performance.
 The adjacent table reports on the physical sensor characteristics and the outcomes of the DXO sensor quality tests for a sample of comparator-cameras.

 |3.||Canon G1 X Mark II||1.5-inch||13.0||4160||3120||1080/30p||21.5||10.8||581||58|

 Many modern cameras are not only capable of taking still images, but can also record movies.
 The G16 indeed provides movie recording capabilities, while the E-450 does not.
 The highest resolution format that the G16 can use is 1080/60p.